nchenderson/HDS629notes/docs/02-MissingData.md

 ## [1] 26850     8
 ```

-* The variable `.imp` in `completed.ohio` is an indicator of which of the five "imputed datasets" this is from:
+* The variable `.imp` in `completed.ohio` is an indicator of which of the 50 "imputed datasets" this is from:

 ```r
 table( completed.ohio$.imp ) # Tabulate impute indicators